-Advisory: Completion of BUS 120 and CIS 37 with grades of "C" or better or equivalent
+Advisory: Completion of BUS 120 and CIS 37 with grades of "C" or better or equivalent Hours: 54 lecture

 Exploration, analysis and development of effective marketing techniques using the tools available in an evolving world of technology and digital information.
 Emphasis on marketing on the internet and using the latest technological tools to enhance marketing efforts.
 (CSU)